5l1v3r1/OWA-MailboxSearch/README.md

     Get-FolderContents         -   Returns all emails within the user provided folder id, acquired from Get-Folders.
     Get-Folders                -   Returns hash table containing all folder names and associated ids.

-*The Microsoft.Exchange.WebServices.dll is now embedded within the script to make it more portable.